code-chaser/typit/README.md

 ## INTRODUCTION
-A simple typing accuracy &amp; speed tester game/tool made using Object Oriented Programming and some File Handling in C++.
+a simple typing accuracy &amp; speed tester game/tool made using Object Oriented Programming and some File Handling in C++

 ___